yarenYLDZ/Order-Management-API/README.md

-### 📦 Sipariş Yönetim API
+# 📦 Order Management API

-Bu proje, müşteri ve sipariş yönetimini sağlayan bir **RESTful API** uygulamasıdır.
+This project is a **RESTful API** designed for managing customers and their orders.
-Kullanıcılar yeni sipariş oluşturabilir, mevcut siparişlerini listeleyebilir, güncelleyebilir veya silebilir.
+Users can create, list, update, and delete orders efficiently with built-in validation rules.

 ---

-## 🚀 Özellikler
+## 🚀 Features
-- ✅ Sipariş Oluşturma (Ekleme)
+- ✅ Create Order (Insert)
-- 📋 Sipariş Listeleme
+- 📋 List Orders
-- ❌ Sipariş Silme (İptal Etme)
+- ❌ Delete Order (Cancel)
-- ✏️ Sipariş Güncelleme (10 dakika kuralı ile)
+- ✏️ Update Order (with 10-minute rule)

 ---

-## 🛠️ Kullanılan Teknolojiler
+## 🛠️ Technologies Used
 - **Backend:** Node.js (Express.js)
-- **Veritabanı:** SQL tabanlı (Customers, Orders, OrderDetails, Products tabloları)
+- **Database:** SQL-based (Customers, Orders, OrderDetails, Products tables)
-- **API Testi:** Postman
+- **API Testing:** Postman
 - **IDE:** Visual Studio Code

 ---

-## 🔗 API Endpointleri
+## 🔗 API Endpoints

-### 1️⃣ Sipariş Oluşturma
+### 1️⃣ Create Order
 `POST /orders`
-- Yeni müşteri kaydı açılır.
+- Creates a new customer record if the phone number does not exist.
-- Sipariş ve ürün detayları ilgili tablolara kaydedilir.
+- Stores order and product details in related tables.
-- Aynı telefon numarası ile ikinci müşteri kaydı yapılamaz.
+- Prevents duplicate customer creation with the same phone number.

-### 2️⃣ Sipariş Listeleme
+### 2️⃣ List Orders
 `POST /orderList`
-- Kullanıcı adı, soyadı ve telefon numarası ile kişinin tüm siparişleri listelenir.
+- Lists all orders for a customer using first name, last name, and phone number.
-- Yanlış bilgiler veya kayıt bulunmaması durumunda hata mesajı döner.
+- Returns error messages if information is invalid or no orders are found.

-### 3️⃣ Sipariş Silme
+### 3️⃣ Delete Order
 `DELETE /ordersDeleted`
-- Telefon numarası ve orderId eşleşirse sipariş silinir.
+- Deletes an order if the phone number and orderId match.
-- Yanlış bilgi girilirse işlem yapılmaz.
+- If not matched, no deletion is performed.

-### 4️⃣ Sipariş Güncelleme
+### 4️⃣ Update Order
 `PUT /orderUpdated`
-- Sipariş oluşturulduktan sonraki **10 dakika içinde** güncelleme yapılabilir.
+- Updates an order within **10 minutes** after it is created.
-- Products tablosunda bulunmayan ürünler eklenemez.
+- Products must exist in the Products table, otherwise update fails.

 ---

-## 📂 Veritabanı Yapısı
+## 📂 Database Structure
 - **Customers**
 - **Orders**
 - **OrderDetails**